Pulpit altar: Origin

 This design became popular in Protestant German-speaking lands after the Reformation to signify that preaching of the Word of God in the worship service is integral with the delivery of sacraments (Holy Communion) which takes place on the altar below.
-In German a pulpit altar is termed 'Kanzel Altar'.
+In German a pulpit altar is termed 'Kanzelaltar'.
 Pulpit altars were quite popular in Upper Franconia, southern Lower Saxony, the Bergisches Land, and the Saxon duchies of today's state of Thuringia.

 The oldest surviving pulpit altar is in the castle chapel of Wilhelmsburg Castle in Schmalkalden (today Thuringia), which was built under William IV, Landgrave of Hesse-Kassel in 1585–1590.

 Another early example of a pulpit altar was built in the castle chapel of Callenberg Castle in Coburg (today Upper Franconia in Bavaria), built under Duke Johann Casimir of Saxe-Coburg and it was inaugurated in 1618.

 In the 19th century the Eisenach regulation of 1861 rejected the pulpit altar and required Lutheran churches to have a free-standing arrangement of the altar in a sanctuary, bringing the design closer to the medieval Catholic setup of the chancel.